khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 <br>

-<todo>Once the documentation is created, add link to GitLab UI to learn how design tokens get output into different formats.</todo>
+<todo>Once the documentation is created, add link to GitLab UI to learn how design tokens are output into different formats.</todo>

 Next, [learn how to use design tokens →](/product-foundations/design-tokens-using)